rbdannenberg/arco/doc/ugens.md

 overlapping frames with square windows.
 The frame size is `window` (in samples, rounded up to a  multiple of BL).
 It the input is multi-channel, the channels are summed before taking the RMS.
-When the RMS crosses threshold, a message is sent to `repl_addr` with the type string "i" and the unit generator `id`.
+When the RMS crosses threshold in the positive direction, a message is sent to `repl_addr` with the type string "i" and the unit generator `id`.
 After the message is sent, analysis pauses for `pause` seconds.
+Then, analysis starts after the next full window of input, and the next trigger will be sent when the RMS (again) crosses the threshold.
+Trigger detection is always enabled, but set a very high threshold to avoid actually detecting anything.
+Since there is no signal output or downstream dependent, you *must* add a trig to the run set to cause processing to happen.
+You can remove from the run set to disable processing.
+(See `/arco/run` and `/arco/unrun`.)

 `/arco/trig/onoff id repl_addr threshold runlen` - A `trig` can also report on sound vs. silence by sending messages when the sound goes